 Unity and the Anointed’s Attitude

-- Therefore, if there’s any encouragement in the Anointed, if any ^loving comfort, if any partnership of the Spirit, if any affection and compassion,
+- Therefore, if there’s any encouragement in the Anointed, if any ^loving comfort, if any partnership of the Spirit, if any affections and compassions,

-- fulfill my joy: so you might have the same understanding; having the same ^love, united in your souls, understanding the same thing.
+- fulfill my joy: so you might have the same understanding; having the same ^love, united in your souls with one understanding.

 - Doing nothing from selfish ambition nor from baseless pride, but from humility; esteeming one another far more than yourselves, and